Food Activities in Queenstown

 7. Go on a Progressive Dinner Tour

 Don’t just go out for dinner.
 Make it an experience on the Progressive Dinner Tour with Alpine Wine Tours.
 Start the evening with your fellow foodies trying sparkling wine, craft beer and food-pairings overlooking the Shotover River.
 Then you’ll embark on a scenic journey to the Gibbston Valley for wine tasting and your main meal of the night.
 Wrap up the evening with dessert in Arrowtown by a roaring fire.
 The experience includes all the food and tastings.
+Find out more about the Progressive Dinner Tour on Viator and Tripadvisor.

 8. Browse the Local Farmers’ Market